rashelrr/team_piplups/README.md

       - Adds review to the database if user hasn't already reviewed the restaurant
       - Sends popup if review is sucessfully added
   - Update Review http://127.0.0.1:5000/update_star_and_review
-    - Adds updated review (star rating, review) for a specified restaurant, given UNI, to the database
+    - When the user clicks "submit" button on edit review page (and added updated review (star rating, review) for a specified restaurant, given UNI, to the database)
-    - When the user clicks "submit" button on edit review page
+    - Displays all reviews (restaurant name, star rating, review, and uni) a user has left
     - User must enter all parameters
 - GET
   - Restaurant review page http://127.0.0.1:5000/rest_info?name=---